sarah-antillia/Image-Distortion-Tool/README.md

 output_dir             = "./distorted"
 gaussian_filter_rsigma = 40
 gaussian_filter_sigma  = 0.5
-;Specify a list of distorition rate distortions            = [0.01, 0.02, 0.03]
+;Specify a list of distortion rate which is less than 1. distortions            = [0.01, 0.02, 0.03]
 </pre>

 <h3>
-2.1 Run ImageDistorter with distortion.config
+2.1 Run ImageDistorter with a distortion.config
 </h3>

 Please run the following command.